 Eyes need a regular day off from contact lenses to “breathe”

 Most of the modern, soft contact lenses are made from breathable materials.
-Unless your optician has instructed you otherwise, you should be able to wear your contact lenses every day.
+Unless your Eye Care Professional has instructed you otherwise, you should be able to wear your contact lenses every day.

 Contact lenses are bad for your eyes

-As long as you keep to the replacement schedule and cleaning instructions that your optician provides you with, and go back for regular check-ups contact lenses can be a healthy vision correction option.
+As long as you keep to the replacement schedule and cleaning instructions that your Eye Care Professional provides with, and go back for regular check-ups contact lenses can be a healthy vision correction option.
 Learn more about how to wear and care for your lenses here

 You can’t wear contact lenses if you have astigmatism